CryptoPepes/pepe-reader/README.md

 # Do not forget to set up a swap file (See instructions in Deploy section)

 # Create testnode app
-dokku apps:create testnode
+dokku apps:create mainnode

 # Disable proxy, it's not a webserver, just use the direct ports (Also, proxy is only for http(s))
-dokku proxy:disable testnode
+dokku proxy:disable mainnode
 # Enable the dokku app to bind to external interfaces
-dokku network:set testnode bind-all-interfaces true
+dokku network:set mainnode bind-all-interfaces true
 # RPC over http/ws is not on by default, as it should be, so no need to do anything for those ports.

 # Make volume